jmoak3/jmoak3.github.io/posts/slop-identify.md

 AI content can be pushed out in volumes of epic proportions in the same way that a spam email can be sent to millions of people.
 Such content is colloquially referred to as "Slop", as it can be generated in vast volumes with little care.
 Since a lot of AI content is perceived as low quality or plain wrong due to "hallucinations" (where a generative AI tool makes things up), "slop" is justifiably used negatively.
 Will the world of computers turn into an overfilled and abandoned trough?

-We're going to discuss some of the latest attempts to determine this, and how to live in a potentially "slop-py" (full of low quality AI content) world.
+We're going to discuss some of the latest attempts to determine this, and how to live in a potentially "slop-py" world.

 ### Meta